Tropic Island Hum

 Tropic Island Hum, released in 2004, but originally recorded in 1987, is a song from Paul McCartney's second animated film for children.
-The associated single reached #21 in the UK.
+The associated single reached #21 in the UK and #30 in Ireland.

 Release

 The "Tropic Island Hum" film is from a story and screenplay by Paul McCartney, who with his wife, Linda McCartney, provide all the character's voices.
 They were also the Executive Producers.

 The film was first released theatrically on October 10, 1997.
 It was subsequently released in 2004 on DVD by Miramax Films as one of the segments of Paul McCartney: Music & Animation.
 The DVD also includes Rupert & the Frog Song, and Tuesday.